"A Genre Writer's Christmas"

 Into a container overflowing with paper clips.

-Drowning, choking on a clip, she cried out for help,
+Drowning, a clip in her mouth, she cried out for help,

 And who do you think rescued her?